NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 Follow SEAsia notes `SEAsia_archer_livljobs4.rst`_ for PyNEMO bit.
 Changing instances of `SEAsia` for `SWPacific`.
-Note a lot of the files are actually used for a tide-only simulation but it is not trivial to prevent PyNEMO looking for them.
+Note a lot of the files are actually used for a tide-only simulation but it is not trivial to prevent PyNEMO looking for them. *Update 16Nov17: I think the following is now stand alone)*

 ----